ibm-cloud-docs/containers/cluster-plan-network-classic.md

 To connect your cluster with your on-premises data center, such as with {{site.data.keyword.icpfull_notm}}, you can set up [{{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
 With {{site.data.keyword.dl_full_notm}}, you create a direct, private connection between your remote network environments and {{site.data.keyword.containerlong_notm}} without routing over the public internet.

-### strongSwan IPSec VPN connection for communication over the public network with resources in on-premises data centers
+### VPN connection for communication over the public network with resources in on-premises data centers
-{: #worker-services-onprem-strongswan}
+{: #worker-services-onprem-vpn}

-* Worker nodes that are connected to public and private VLANs: Set up a [strongSwan IPSec VPN service](https://www.strongswan.org/about.html){: external} directly in your cluster.
-The strongSwan IPSec VPN service provides a secure end-to-end communication channel over the internet that is based on the industry-standard Internet Protocol Security (IPSec) protocol suite.
-To set up a secure connection between your cluster and an on-premises network, [configure and deploy the strongSwan IPSec VPN service](/docs/containers?topic=containers-vpn#vpn-setup) directly in a pod in your cluster.
+* Worker nodes that are connected to public and private VLANs: Set up a VPN service in your cluster to provides a secure end-to-end communication channel over the internet between your cluster and an on-premises network.
+Several open source options exist, see [Classic VPN connectivity](/docs/containers?topic=containers-vpn#vpn).

-* Worker nodes connected to a private VLAN only: Set up an IPSec VPN endpoint on a gateway appliance, such as a Virtual Router Appliance (Vyatta).
-Then, [configure the strongSwan IPSec VPN service](/docs/containers?topic=containers-vpn#vpn-setup) in your cluster to use the VPN endpoint on your gateway.
-If you don't want to use strongSwan, you can [set up VPN connectivity directly with VRA](/docs/containers?topic=containers-vpn#vyatta).
+* Worker nodes connected to a private VLAN only: Set up a [VPN endpoint on a gateway appliance](/docs/containers?topic=containers-vpn#vyatta), such as a Virtual Router Appliance (Vyatta).

 If you plan to connect your cluster to on-premises networks, check out the following helpful information:
 {: tip}